zhangyz/llvm-slicing/README.md

          -o,--output FILE/DIR       The destination of a file output FILE                       The input file which can be bitcode,llvm assembly, or C/CPP sourcecode

-For a multi-programs library, you can first compile these programs into corresponding IRs, then combine them into a single IR with the `llvm-link` tool, and finally use `llvm-slicing` to slice this library.
+For a multi-programs library, you can first compile these programs into corresponding IRs, then combine them into a single IR with the LLVM tool `llvm-link`, and finally use `llvm-slicing` to slice this library.

 ## Example